wp-plugins/rename-post-to-news/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0

-Renames the build in post type Post to News
+In wp-admin, renames the build in post type Post to News.

 == Description ==